 The EU Digital COVID Certificates, including a vaccination certificate, test certificate and certificate of recovery, are available form My Kanta Pages.

 - The EU COVID-19 vaccination certificate will be visible in your My Kanta Pages once you have been vaccinated.
 The certificate shows the name of your last vaccine, the date it was administered and the number of vaccine doses you have received.
-If you have received two doses, only the name of the second vaccine dose received will appear on the certificate.

 - The EU COVID-19 test certificate will be visible in your My Kanta Pages once you have undergone a COVID-19 test and the result has come back.
 The certificate in the My Kanta Pages is based on the results of your most recent test.